pygame/pygame/docs/_sources/ref/sprite.txt

 .. function:: groupcollide

    | :sl:`find all Sprites that collide between two Groups`
-   | :sg:`groupcollide(group1, group2, dokill1, dokill2) -> Sprite_dict`
+   | :sg:`groupcollide(group1, group2, dokill1, dokill2, collided = None) -> Sprite_dict`

-   This will find intersections between all the Sprites in two groups.
+   This will find collisions between all the Sprites in two groups.
-   Intersection is determined by comparing the ``Sprite.rect`` attribute of each Sprite.
+   Collision is determined by comparing the ``Sprite.rect`` attribute of each Sprite or by using the collided function if it is not None.

    Every Sprite inside group1 is added to the return dictionary.
 The value for each item is the list of Sprites in group2 that intersect.

-   If either dokill argument is True, the intersecting Sprites will be removed from their respective Group.
+   If either dokill argument is True, the colliding Sprites will be removed from their respective Group.

+   The collided argument is a callback function used to calculate if two sprites are colliding.
+It should take two sprites as values and return a bool value indicating if they are colliding.
+If collided is not passed, then all sprites must have a "rect" value, which is a rectangle of the sprite area, which will be used to calculate the collision.

    .. ## pygame.sprite.groupcollide ##

 .. function:: spritecollideany

    | :sl:`simple test if a Sprite intersects anything in a Group`
+   | :sg:`spritecollideany(sprite, group, collided = None) -> Sprite` Collision with the returned sprite.
-   | :sg:`spritecollideany(sprite, group) -> bool`
+   | :sg:`spritecollideany(sprite, group, collided = None) -> None` No collision

-   Test if the given Sprite intersects with any Sprites in a Group.
-   Intersection is determined by comparing of the ``Sprite.rect`` attribute of each Sprite.

-   This collision test can be faster than ``pygame.sprite.spritecollide()`` since it has less work to do.
+   If the sprite collides with any single sprite in the group, a single sprite from the group is returned.
+On no collision None is returned.

+   If you don't need all the features of the ``pygame.sprite.spritecollide()`` function, this function will be a bit quicker.

+   The collided argument is a callback function used to calculate if two sprites are colliding.
+It should take two sprites as values and return a bool value indicating if they are colliding.
+If collided is not passed, then all sprites must have a "rect" value, which is a rectangle of the sprite area, which will be used to calculate the collision.

    .. ## pygame.sprite.spritecollideany ##